ignatiusmb/aubade/workspace/content/conductor/+article.md

 }
 ```

-the second argument is an `inspect` function. it receives an [Options](#inspect-options) object and should either:
+the second argument to `orchestrate()` is an `inspect` function. it receives an [Options](#inspect-options) object and should either:

 - return a falsy value to skip the file, or
 - return a function to process the file with a [Chunk](#inspect-chunk).

-this lets you control which files are included and how they're transformed.
+this gives you full control over which files are included and how they're converted.

 ### Options